-This report is on CLABSIs that occurred in one ICU in each of Delaware's hospitals during calendar year 2008.
+This report is on CLABSIs that occurred in one ICU in each of Delaware's hospitals during calendar year 2009.
 NHSN defines a CLABSI as a primary blood stream infection in a patient that had a central line in place at the time of or within 48-hours before the onset of infection.

 This report will not detail all of the reporting criteria and methods required by NHSN.
 For that, the reader is referred to the NHSN website.
-10 prevention of intravascular catheter-related infections.
-MMWR 2002;51(No. RR-10:1-26).
+10

-As required by law, all eight Delaware hospitals were enrolled in the NHSN system in 2008 (Veterans Administration Hospitals are not subject to state law).
+As required by law, all eight Delaware hospitals were enrolled in the NHSN system in 2009 (Veterans Administration Hospitals are not subject to state law).
 These are:

-- AI duPont Hospital for Children - BayHealth Medical Center Kent General Hospital - BayHealth Medical Center Milford Memorial Hospital - Beebe Medical Center - Christiana Care Health System Christiana Hospital - Christiana Care Health System Wilmington Hospital - Nanticoke Memorial Hospital - Saint Francis Hospital
+- AI duPont Hospital for Children; - BayHealth Medical Center Kent General Hospital; - BayHealth Medical Center Milford Memorial Hospital; - Beebe Medical Center; - Christiana Care Health System Christiana Hospital; - Christiana Care Health System Wilmington Hospital; - Nanticoke Memorial Hospital; and - Saint Francis Hospital;